Alexhb61/kelen_transpiler/README.md

 4. Make a TLA+ output to multiple choice answer key engine.

 ## Why the conlang Kelen :
 Kelen is a conlang which is in universe an alien language.
 It almost violates one of the universals of language: having verbs.
 However, it is still a very expressive conlang which could actually be spoken.
 Additionally, It does something rare for a natural language: excluding pronouns and contractions, Kelen has a context free grammar.
 Lastly,  Kelen seems to have few enough actions that each action can relate to a clear programtic step in logic.
 Together these make Kelen a great stepping stone for transversing the natural language-programming language divide.
 Kelen can be spoken, Kelen can express any thought, Kelen can be parsed and lexed, Kelen might be programmable.
 Can Kelen be transpiled and compiled into executable code?
+I hope to find out.
 ### What is a transpiler?
 A transpiler is between compiler and a translator.
 It doesn't produce an executable, but it does change a language from one thing into another.